Is there proof of life after death?

 Dr. Michael Newton changed the conversation when he accidentally stumbled into what he describes in Journey of Souls: Case Studies of Life Between Lives.

-Newton was looking for something else and found a universe of otherness, a place where we all have roots, no matter what’s happening or isn’t happening on the ground.
+Newton looked for something and found a universe of otherness, a place where we all have roots, no matter what’s happening or isn’t happening on the ground.

 A detailed library of recorded regressions into this space, gathered by Newton and his colleagues, leaves little doubt about the idea but many questions about the details.